Blockchains and legacy data sources

 Universal Certification Interface (UCI)

-The abstraction over the data layer is made possible by means of a common interface, a shared language spoken by all subnets to interact with each other.
+The abstraction over the execution layer is made possible by means of a common interface, a shared language spoken by all subnets to interact with each other.
 The Universal Certification Interface lays the foundation for subnet authentication and state transitions validity, and is at the core of Topos.

 Transmission Control Engine (TCE)